Wrist Arthroscopy – Advanced Course

 as for participants who have already attended the basic course.
 It will allow attendees to perform more sophisticated techniques with the assistance of international experts.

 Teaching is both theoretical and practical.
 The course will be held during two days including theoretical sessions and surgical techniques performed in

 the operating room.
 During practical sessions, there will be 2 participants per table, supervised by an expert.

 Practical training on anatomical specimens

 No accommodation, no social programme and no entertainment included in the registration fees for participants

 M. Levadoux (FR)

-To provide hands-on sessions to improve skills in arthroscopic surgery through practice on anatomical specimens under experts’ tutorials
+- To provide hands-on sessions to improve skills in arthroscopic surgery through practice on live tissue under experts’ tutorials